From mid-March to end of April, many call centers can use VOIP calling to facilitate safer working conditions for their call center agents.

 The coronavirus outbreak has created an urgent need for work-from-home (WFH) options.
 In India, due to legal hurdles around VOIP calling, it might have been difficult to move your call center or customer communications to WFH.
 However, the Department of Telecom’s (DoT’s) has taken some swift decisions that have made it much easier for businesses:

-For the next two months, until 30th April, DoT has decided to grant certain relaxations for a period of up to April 30, 2020 for OSPs in respect of WFH.1
+DoT has decided to grant certain relaxations for a period of up to July 31, 2020 for OSPs in respect of WFH.1

 One of the exemptions includes the requirement of authorized Service Providers Provisioned secured VPN (PPVPN).
 VPN refers to a virtual private network.
 This is critical for call centers.